Verstappen signs new Red Bull deal to 2023

 Max Verstappen has signed a new contract with Red Bull, keeping him at the team until 2023.

-The 22-year-old Dutchman’s deal was due to expire this year, and he had been earmarked as a potential candidate to replace Lewis Hamilton at Mercedes if the six-time world champion, also out of contract at the end of the season, moves to Ferrari.
+The 22-year-old’s deal was due to expire this year, and he had been earmarked as a leading candidate to replace Lewis Hamilton at Mercedes if the six-time world champion, also out of contract at the end of the season, joins Ferrari in 2021.

 But Verstappen, an eight-time grand prix winner, has now committed his long-term future to Red Bull.